theNewDynamic/hugo-module-tnd-imgix/README.md

 #### Defaults

 User can add some sensible default transformations to the module.
-It will use them whenever a transformation query is passed on `GetImageSRC` function.
+It will use them whenever a transformation query is passed on `GetSRC` function.
 If one of the default keys is passed, its value will overwrite default's.

 ```